Orlmente/least-css/README.md

 ## 3) WRITE EFFICIENT STYLE!
-Writing light and efficient styles is not as simple as it can seems.
+Writing light and efficient styles is not as simple as it seems.
 There are many factors that can affect browsers' performances or project mantainability when writing css, for example:

 *   Misunderstanding of rendering engines, that leads to